 openshift-storagedoes not exist, it will be created during the operator installation.

-If you selected Automatic updates, then the Operator Lifecycle Manager (OLM) automatically upgrades the running instance of your Operator without any intervention.
+If you select Automatic updates, the Operator Lifecycle Manager (OLM) automatically upgrades the running instance of your operator without any intervention.

-If you selected Manual updates, then the OLM creates an update request.
-As a cluster administrator, you must then manually approve that update request to have the Operator updated to the new version.
+If you select Manual updates, the OLM creates an update request.
+As a cluster administrator, you must then manually approve that update request to have the operator updated to the new version.

 2.2.
 Creating an OpenShift Container Storage Cluster Service in internal mode